FTarfasse/quick-perf-wiki/SQL-annotations.md

 [Configuration with JUnit 4 (without Spring)](https://github.com/quick-perf/doc/wiki/QuickPerfRunner-&-SQL-annotations)<br><br>
 [Configuration with JUnit 4 and Spring](https://github.com/quick-perf/doc/wiki/QuickPerfSpringRunner-&-SQL-annotations)

 The SQL annotations automatically detect if you use *Hibernate* or *Spring Boot* framewoks.
-If a SQL property is not respected, the SQL annotations can suggest you solutions to fix it.
+If a SQL property is not respected, the SQL annotations can suggest you solutions to fix it with *Hibernate* or *Spring Boot*.

 # Worflow with SQL annotations
 Below, we try to propose a way to efficiently use SQL annotations during development.<br>